marius-test/tiled_dungeon/README.md

 © 2025 Void Studios - Marius Briscut.
 All rights reserved.

-This project, including all code, assets, and content, is the intellectual property of Void Studios and its authors.
-Unauthorized copying, distribution, or use is prohibited without explicit permission.
+This project, including all code, assets, and content, is the exclusive intellectual property of Void Studios and its authors.
+No part of this project may be copied, distributed, modified, or used in any form without prior written permission.